var-sama/STS_kelompok_6/README.md

+## Project Status

+🚧 This project is currently under development (progress stage).
+Some features are not fully implemented yet and will be improved over time.

 # Web-In

 Web-In is a class discussion website designed to facilitate communication and knowledge sharing among students.
 Through this platform, users can ask questions, share ideas, and engage in discussions related to school subjects or other relevant topics.